-If your 1 year-old is constantly crying and whining, there can be many reasons as to why he does it.
-Some of these can be simple and easy to carry out, while the others may be manifestations of health issues and will require a visit to the doctor to sort out.
-The common reasons why children cry is:
+If your 1-year-old is constantly crying and whining, there can be many reasons as to why he does it.
+Some of these can be simple and easy to carry out, while others may be manifestations of health issues and will require a visit to the doctor to sort out.
+The common reasons why children cry are:

 1. Communication Gap

 At such young ages, your child will not be able to communicate effectively with you.
 You might notice that the babbling skills of the baby develop greatly as he grows up, but there is also a limit to that kind of communication- he cannot be specific by babbling to you.
 When he wants to share complex emotions but is unable to, your baby may start to whine to try to make you understand.

 Another common reason why children cry, hunger is something that babies try to make you understand by whining.
 When the baby cries at a young age, try feeding him- he might just be hungry.

 If you travel a lot with the baby, you might notice a pattern in the whining of your child.
 Children get tired quickly during long journeys, and they might start to cry in order to make you understand that they want to go to sleep.
 This crying will also be accompanied by irritability and a general disinterest in things.

 A soiled diaper can make your baby extremely uncomfortable and might be the reason why your child is crying.
 So if you notice him crying for a long time and the crying does not subside, you should promptly check his diaper and see if he needs a change.

 If you notice that your child cries as he comes in contact with the hot water for his bath, he is probably trying to tell you that the water is too warm for him.
 The skin of children is extremely sensitive, so they feel temperature more intensely.
 This can also occur if you take him to a place where the temperature is cold, and have not covered him with enough layers of clothing.